 light vanilla custard with a crisp carmelized crust

 WISDOM PIE - 8

 butterscotch and caramel with an oat cookie crust served with golden vanilla ice cream

-apple, raisin, orange simmered with ginger, amaretto and cinnamon topped with crumblees, served with an orange caramel toffee sauce & golden vanilla ice cream 8
+a grand tradition of seasonal fruit simmered with sugar, lemon juice, ginger, amaretto, cinnamon topped with crumblees, orange caramel toffee sauce, golden vanilla ice cream 8

 ENGLISH TOFFEE PECAN PIE - 6

 cooked slowly with just the right amount of sweetness, we add a jigger of Scotch for good measure